ofjake/BECS/README.md

 ##### Credits:
 This project is created by JakeRMiller.
 ##### License:
-This repository is licensed under the MIT License - see the LICENSE file for details.
+This repository is licensed under the MIT License.